 This medium-tempo is where Ron Carter lives.
 He can make anybody sound good in this pocket.
 He sounds especially good with Tony Williams.
 Together they are the Rolls-Royce of modern swing.

 The quarter note is the essential element, not the skip-beat on the ride or any other eighth-note.
 It’s Ron playing quarter-notes alongside Tony’s quarter notes.
-This spectacular blend of science, folklore, and poetry is mostly connected to the African diaspora and all the other musics that have six and four simultaneously.
-I suspect there is also Scottish or some other European pagan “drum and bagpipe” or “drum and trumpet” pageantry in there too, especially at the drum set.
+This spectacular blend of science, folklore, and poetry is mostly connected to the African diaspora and all the other musics that have six and four simultaneously, although I suspect there is also a dash of Scottish or some other European pagan “drum and bagpipe” or “drum and trumpet” pageantry in there too, especially at the drum set.
 At any rate, it seems like the clave and the march are always present in the work of those that swing.

 Most of the music Tony Williams had been playing since leaving Miles Davis had little to do with swing.
 Maybe Tony wanted to work with Hank Jones and Ron Carter because he thought it was time.
 Listen to how he lays it in there for Hank on this cut, like he’s wearing an enormous smile.